sierkov/voting-agents/data/README.md

 # Voting Agents Dataset
-The data set has been created based on the Cardano Catalyst proposals presented in Funds 4, 5, 6, and 7.

-## Version and status
+## Version and Status
 This is an initial version of the data set.
-It is "under development", which means that the data is not final and subject to change.
+It is under active development, which means that the data are subject to change.
-The data is provided on as is basis in the hope that it can be helpful.
+The data set is provided "as is" in the hope that it can be useful but without any guarantees.

 ## Analyzed Phonomena
 In the first version of the data set, we'd like to analyze the following phenomena: